Our Mantra: Back to the roots

 Reforestation in Guatemala

-For every product sold, this applies to our whole portfolio, we donate one seedling for the OroVerde project „Sierra del Lacandón“ in Guatemala.
+For every product sold, this applies to our whole portfolio, we support the OroVerde project „Sierra del Lacandón“ with one seedling in Guatemala (one Euro for every purchase).
 In this way 1000 square meter of rainforest can be reforested for only 66€ which in turn will bind 2,9 tons of dangerous CO2 emissions.

 The national park „Sierra del Lacandón“ is habitat for a multitude of plant and animal species (e.g. Tapir & Jaguar) and home of around 16.000 people.
 The advanced slash-&-burn farming and deforestation at the fringes of the national park are endangering the biodiversity and basis of live for the people there. „Donating rainforest“ is „giving alternatives“.
 Farmers will be trained in sustainable and environmental friendly agriculture as well as educated about alternative sources of income.